nuket/GoodParallel/README.md

 ## What might be bad about GoodParallel?

-It routes `stdout` and `stderr` straight to `/dev/null` to prevent processes from blocking or not exiting , at the moment.
+It routes `stdout` and `stderr` straight to `/dev/null` to prevent processes from blocking or not exiting, at the moment.

 If you notice that some of the output files from the various commands are missing: